programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Click on the link that matches your computer's operating system.
 Select *base* to install R for the first time.
 Once downloaded, click on the file to run the installer.

 ## RStudio
 Examples in this lesson use RStudio which is software used for writing and running R programs.
 Download and install RStudio from [rstudio.com](https://www.rstudio.com/products/rstudio/#Desktop).
-Since RStudio is open source, select the free version of RStudio desktop then scroll down and click on the *Installers for Supported Platforms* that match your computer's operating system.
+Since RStudio is open source, so you can select the free version of RStudio Desktop then scroll down and click on one of the *Installers for Supported Platforms* that match your computer's operating system.
 Once downloaded, click on the file to run the installer.

 ## MySQL

 ### Downloading and Installing MySQL

-In this section we are going to install MySQL which is the system that holds the database as well as MySQL Workbench which is where you will work to set up the structure of the database.
+In this section we are going to install MySQL, which is the system that holds the database, as well as MySQL Workbench which is where you will work to set up the structure of the database.

 Complete these instructions to install MySQL Community Server and MySQL Workbench on your computer.

 ### MySQL Community Server

 This is the server where the database is stored.
-It needs to be installed and started for your to connect to it and store data.
+It needs to be installed and started for you to connect to it and store data.
 Below we will download the files, install and start the server.

 #### Download install file for MySQL Community Server
 Click on this link: [https://dev.mysql.com/downloads/mysql/](https://dev.mysql.com/downloads/mysql/).
 Scroll down and click to **Select Operating System** that matches your computer.
 If necessary, **Select OS Version**.
 Once you have done that click the blue **Download** button.
 On the download page, scroll down, you have the option of starting the download by clicking **No thanks, just start my download.**